elastic/integrations/packages/ti_opencti/docs/README.md

 ## Setup

-For additinal information about threat intelligence integrations, including the steps required to add an integration, please refer to the [Enable threat intelligence integrations](https://www.elastic.co/guide/en/security/current/es-threat-intel-integrations.html) page of the Elastic Security documentation.
+For additional information about threat intelligence integrations, including the steps required to add an integration, please refer to the [Enable threat intelligence integrations](https://www.elastic.co/guide/en/security/current/es-threat-intel-integrations.html) page of the Elastic Security documentation.

 When adding the OpenCTI integration, you will need to provide a base URL for the target OpenCTI instance.
 It should be just the base URL (e.g. `https://demo.opencti.io`) and not include an additional path for the API or UI.